nllaeder/laederhub/README.md

 - Front-end testing will be added as the UI stabilizes; current focus is on API smoke coverage (`tests/unit/test_basic.py`).

 ## Deployment Notes
 - Import the repo into Vercel and set the project root to `frontend/`; Vercel will auto-detect the Next.js app and respect the auth route handlers.
+The production build currently surfaces only the hub experience and serves a work-in-progress page at `/` and via the hub hostnames.
 - Deploy the FastAPI service to Render (or another managed host) pointing at the `backend/` directory once environment configuration is in place.

+## Branching & Release Workflow
+- `main` &mdash; protected branch that auto-deploys to Vercel.
+Only merge here once work has passed review/QA.
+- `develop` (recommended) &mdash; shared integration branch for ongoing changes.
+Point local preview deployments (or Vercel preview environments) at this branch to verify updates before promoting to `main`.
+- Feature work &mdash; create short-lived branches off `develop` (e.g., `feature/add-chat-streaming`).
+Open pull requests into `develop`, then promote to `main` once validated.
+- For hotfixes against production, branch from `main`, test, merge back into `main`, and cherry-pick into `develop` to keep histories aligned.

 ## Roadmap
 Active tasks live in `TASKS.md`.
 Early priorities include wiring real MCP/LLM integrations, hardening data loaders, expanding test coverage, and finalizing environment provisioning.